 GRID Alternatives Central Valley leads teams of volunteers and job trainees in installing solar electric systems for low-income families, from San Joaquin County to the north through Kern County in the south.
 The program helps families save on energy costs while giving workers hands-on experience to help them find jobs in the green-tech economy.
 GRID projects are funded in part through SASH (California’s Single Family Affordable Solar Homes program.)

-Thanks to California’s climate policies, and especially SB 535, programs like SASH are growing, helping more low-income families save money and opening career paths to more young people like Denny.
-Jobs in solar and other clean energy industries will grow significantly.
+Thanks to California’s climate and clean energy laws, programs like SASH are growing, helping more low-income families save money and opening career paths to more young people like Denny.
+Policies that charge polluters and put that money to work expanding clean energy mean that jobs in solar and other clean energy industries will grow significantly.

 Lifestyle Solar hired Denny as soon as his GRID internship finished, and he has done 100 jobs in two and a half months.
 He makes $10 an hour now, but he’s brand new and his pay will go up as he receives more technical training.
 The money is necessary, but there’s also something else about his job that for Denny runs a little deeper.